salma-emara/aps105-book/textbook/chapters/chapter06-pointers/goldbach-conjecture-example.md

 As we take input from the user, we need to validate that it is even and greater than $2$ before proceeding with testing the Goldbach conjecture.

-**Loop type.** As we discussed in ref`{do-while-validate}`, taking input from the user and validating it requires repetition until a valid input is made.
+**Loop type.** As we discussed in {ref}`do-while-validate`, taking input from the user and validating it requires repetition until a valid input is made.
 Doing so requires that we first take the input from the user then validating it.
 This is what a do-while loop is best fit for.
 This is because a do-while loop will run its statements before checking the condition.
 Similarly, we want to take input from the user before checking it is even and greater than $2$.

 **Function prototype.** The following code is a function that takes the address of an `int` variable, *i.e.* `int*`, then the value at that address is changed to the input of the user.
 This is why we received a pointer `int*` to the function and return `void`.